leandrob0/finalProjectBFEDA/README.md

 npm install
 ```

-- After that, we need to install [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) to run the Frontend
+- After that, we need to install [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) and run it to view the project.

 - To run the server, you need to use this script: